← Back to blog

 Implementing systematic risk management for contractors

-2. Assess each risk by scoring probability (1 to 5) and impact (1 to 5).
-Multiply them for a risk score.
+2. Assess each risk by scoring its likelihood (1 to 5) and potential impact (1 to 5).
+Multiply them for a priority score.

-A basic risk register might look like this:
+A simple risk register entry looks like this:

 Equipped with systematic risk strategies, let's examine how client qualification plays a critical role in minimizing your project risks and losses.